matsen/teaching/courses/GS541/index.md

 Do the following in a script, either submitting both the script and the output, or a Jupyter notebook that has been run from scratch ("Restart & Run All") and exported to PDF.
 PDF is best, but if you encounter problems with the PDF export you may submit (in order of preference) HTML or the `.ipynb` file.

-* Use matrix exponentiation ([expm](https://docs.scipy.org/doc/scipy/reference/generated/scipy.linalg.expm.html) in SciPy) on the matrix `[[-1, 1],[1, -1]]` to get a transition matrix for the binary symmetric model.
-Demonstrate that this exponentiation gives the same values as Paul Lewis' formula in his second lecture, slide 40, for ν=1.
-* Write a likelihood function for the binary symmetric model given two sequences that have 20 identical sites and 4 differing ones.
-Plot the logarithm of the likelihood function for a range of branch length values containing the maximum likelihood branch length.
-(Note that this part of the assignment does not involve a proper tree, just two sequences evolving from one to the other.)
-* Simulate sequence evolution down the measles tree using the binary symmetric model starting with a uniform draw for the root state, returning one "column" of sequence data at a time (i.e. a single 0/1 value for each tip).
+* Simulate sequence evolution down the measles tree using the 0/1 model from homework 1 starting with a uniform draw for the root state, returning one "column" of sequence data at a time (i.e. a single 0/1 value for each tip).
 (Python hints: I used numpy's [binomial](https://docs.scipy.org/doc/numpy/reference/generated/numpy.random.binomial.html) with n=1 and stored values on the tree using [add_feature](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#node-annotation)).
 Display the tree with an example set of simulated tip states from running your simulator.
 * Implement the [Fitch algorithm](http://www.cs.ubc.ca/labs/beta/Courses/CPSC536A-01/Class10/class10-notes.html) to calculate parsimony scores on your simulated data.
 I found it useful while debugging my version to annotate the inferences on my tree with `n.add_face(TextFace(str(fitch_cost)), column=0, position = "branch-top")` with another annotation for `fitch_state`.
 * Simulate 1000 times on the Measles tree and run the Fitch algorithm on each of these.
 Make a plot such that each simulated data set is a single point, with the x axis representing the number of simulated mutations, and the y axis representing the parsimony score.
 What do you notice?